prajval-malhotra/prajval-malhotra/README.md

 ### Personal website

-Simple single page with a basic about me, link to resume, linkedin and github
+Single page with a basic about me, link to resume, linkedin and github

 Link:
 https://prajval-malhotra.github.io/prajval-malhotra/